realeesh17/event-photo-platform/README.md

 ---

-## 💡 Future Ideas
+## 💡 Planned Improvements

-* Admin dashboard for managing uploads
+- Admin dashboard for managing uploads and events
-* Shareable event link generator
+- Shareable event links
-* Download all matched photos in one zip
+- Download all matched photos as a zip
-* Email notifications to guests
+- Email notifications for guests

 ---

-## 🧑‍💻 Developer Info
+## 🧑‍💻 About the Developer

 Made with ❤️ by Real
-🎓 Engineering Student at Mumbai University
+🎓 Engineering Student, Mumbai University
-📫 Open to collaboration & ideas!
+📫 Open to collaboration & new ideas!

 ---

-## 📌 How to Contribute
+## 📌 Contributing

-1. Fork the repo
+1. Fork this repo
 2. Clone it locally
-3. Create your feature branch (`git checkout -b feature-x`)
+3. Create a feature branch (`git checkout -b feature-x`)
 4. Commit your changes
-5. Push and open a PR
+5. Push and open a Pull Request

 ---

-## 🔗 Live Link
+## 🔗 Live Demo

-*(Coming soon: Hosted on Vercel!)*
+*Coming soon: Hosted on Vercel!
+Stay tuned.*
-Stay tuned...

 ---

 ## 🗨️ Feedback

 Found a bug or have a suggestion?
 Use the in-app feedback form or open an issue here on GitHub.

 ---

-## 📅 Daily Dev Tip
+## 💡 Daily Dev Tip

-> Even small progress every day adds up to big results.
-Keep coding & keep the streak alive! 💪
+> Small daily progress leads to big results.
+Keep coding and keep